philcallister/fp_ruby_motion/README.md

 FastPencil
 =========

 Hi!
-Thanks for taking the time to look at my RubyMotion solution.
+Thanks for taking the time to look at my RubyMotion, native iOS solution.
 This is the FastPencil exercise I was given, and here are the original requirements with some formatting:

 >Requirements
 > - Given a list of words, generate two output